Anna Muzychuk: 2019–present: Three Candidates tournaments

+In 2024 Muzychuk participated in Candidates Tournament, finishing 8th.

+Muzychuk finished 3rd in overall standings of the FIDE Women's Grand Prix 2024–25 with a tie for first with Zhu Jiner in both Stage 4 Cyprus and Stage 6 Austria.

+In 2025 Muzychuk won the Women's section of Norway Chess 2025, winning two Classical games and not losing any classical game being the only undefeated player of the tournament.

+Muzychuk won the Silver Medal at the Women's World Blitz Chess Championship 2025, losing only in the finals to Bibisara Assaubayeva.

+She qualified for the Women's Candidates Tournament 2026 on 22nd March 2026 as Koneru Humpy withdrew the tournament citing the 2026 Iran war; Muzychuk qualified by the FIDE Women's events leaderboard 2025.
+Muzychuk finished 5th in the Women's Candidates Tournament 2026, she was in sole lead after 7 rounds but lost her 8th round game to Divya Deshmukh and then drew 5 of the remaining 6 games losing to Bibisara Assaubayeva in round 13, to finish with the score 7/14.

+Muzychuk finished 3rd at Norway Chess 2026 Women being the only undefeated player, though she won only one game to end on 15 points.

 Team competitions

 Slovenia

 Muzychuk represented Slovenia on the top board at five consecutive Women's Chess Olympiads from 2004 to 2012.
 Slovenia's best result came at the 2006 Turin Olympiad, where they finished in 9th place, outperforming their seed of 17th out of 106 teams.
 The team scored 16 points (+7–4=2), (Note: 7 wins, 4 losses, 2 draws) and Muzychuk individually scored 8/11, earning a double IM norm.
 Ana Srebrnič and Jana Krivec were on the second and third boards respectively, while Ksenija Novak was on the reserve board.
 Muzychuk's best individual result came at the 2010 Khanty-Mansiysk Olympiad, where she scored 8/11 and finished in fifth place on the top board with a performance rating of 2547, 26 points below bronze medallist Hou Yifan's performance rating of 2573.

 Muzychuk fared better for Slovenia at the European Women's Team Championships, which she took part in for four consecutive editions from 2005 through 2011.
 Slovenia finished in the top ten three times in those four tournaments, including in 2007 in Heraklion when they came in 6th place out of 30 teams and outperformed their 11th seed.
 Overall, the team scored 12 points (+5–2=2).
 Krivec, Srebrnič, and Vesna Rožič were on the lower boards that year, while Indira Bajt was on the reserve board.
 Muzychuk's best result was in 2011 in Porto Carras when she earned an individual gold medal with a near-perfect score of 8½/9, corresponding to a performance rating of 2782, 150 points ahead of Lagno who won the silver medal.
 This performance also earned Muzychuk her final GM norm to clinch the Grandmaster title.